NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 **Step 1:** Open the Helium application and login, then press hotspots.

-**Step 2:** Next click Set up Hotspot , from here you will want to select Nebra Indoor Hotspot.
+**Step 2:** Next click Set up Hotspot, from here you will want to select Nebra Indoor Hotspot.

 ![Choose your Hotspot](../media/screenshots/ios/hs-02.png  ':size=350')